What You Need to Know About One of the Most Important Agencies Overseeing the U.S. Energy System

 Who is in charge at FERC?

 FERC is an independent government agency led by five commissioners, each appointed by the president.
 No more than three members may be from the same political party.
-Today, two seats on the commission are vacant, and another commissioner’s term ends on June 30.
-President Biden recently nominated three new members to the commission, who must be approved by the Senate.
+President Biden recently nominated three new members to the commission, who were approved by the Senate.

-What can FERC do to accelerate the clean energy transition?
+What can FERC do to support the clean energy transition?

-FERC’s work is essential to accelerating our clean energy transition and meeting U.S. climate and environmental justice commitments.
+FERC’s work is essential to supporting our clean energy transition and meeting U.S. climate and environmental justice commitments.
 In the coming years, it must:

-• Reject harmful gas projects.
-Federal law requires FERC to consider the costs and benefits of gas projects, like pipelines and export terminals, and only approve those that are in the public interest.
-But for too long, FERC has rubberstamped gas projects without truly considering their climate and environmental justice impacts.
-FERC must implement reforms to guarantee thorough scrutiny of every proposed gas project that comes before it.
+- Evaluate and weigh the true costs of LNG projects.
+Federal law requires FERC to consider the costs and benefits of liquefied natural gas (LNG) export terminals, and determine whether these projects are in the public interest.
+But for too long, FERC has rubberstamped LNG projects without truly considering their climate, economic, and environmental justice impacts.
+FERC must implement reforms to guarantee thorough scrutiny of every proposed LNG project that comes before it and stop approving projects that unduly harm local communities and increase costs for U.S. consumers.

-• Accelerate transmission infrastructure in an equitable way.
+- Accelerate transmission infrastructure in an equitable way.
 We need more long-distance, high-voltage power lines to move clean energy into every American home.
-At a minimum, we must double current transmission capacity by the end of this decade, but the existing regulatory framework does not yet prioritize construction of new transmission to drive development of large-scale projects.
-FERC must reform transmission planning, siting, and development to build the grid we need to deliver 100% clean energy.
-But ramping up transmission cannot come at the expense of environmental review or public engagement.
+At a minimum, we must double current transmission capacity by the end of this decade.
 Earthjustice released a roadmap outlining how FERC can accelerate the transmission infrastructure we need to meet U.S. climate goals while preventing harm to impacted communities.
+FERC recently enacted significant reforms that will enable new transmission, connect clean energy projects to the grid, and ultimately result in cheaper electricity and a more reliable grid.
+Now FERC must continue to accelerate transmission in an equitable way and ensure that environmental justice communities and tribal nations are a part of planning.

-• Connect clean energy to the grid faster.
+- Connect clean energy to the grid faster.
 Thousands of solar, wind, hydropower, and geothermal projects in various stages of development are waiting for approval to connect to the grid.
 FERC recently issued new rules to reduce the backlog of new projects waiting years to connect to the grid.
 Earthjustice and our allies successfully pushed FERC to strengthen these interconnection reforms to speed the approval process for new energy projects.
-Now FERC is finalizing a rule to reform transmission planning.

 What can we do?